ABOUT US

 Our mission at Sky Falconry is to educate the public through hands-on experiences free flying birds of prey.
 We aim to preserve the ancient art of falconry, teach raptor biology and the importance of conservation.

 Sky Falconry’s historic, 40 acre ranch is located in the mountains of San Diego, California.
 At 2,500 feet elevation, just 30 miles from the coast, this unique combination offers both stunning ocean and expansive mountain views of Cleveland National Forest.
-Flying the raptor through old growth oak groves, meadows, giant boulders and soaring on the edge of vast wilderness, offers a chance to see the birds of prey maneuver in all of their natural glory.
+Flying raptors to the glove through old growth oak groves, meadows, giant boulders and soaring on the edge of vast wilderness, offers a rare interaction with birds of prey.

 MEET OUR TEAM